djpasseyjr/rescomp/README.md

 This package contains an ode based reservoir computer for learning time series data.
 The package also includes functions for generating and plotting time series data for three chaotic systems.
+It additionally contains a module that implements hyperparameter optimization for reservoir computers via the sherpa package.

 ## Installation
 The package is hosted on PyPi and can be installed with pip: